wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Getting Started With StructInf!
+   :caption: Getting Started With StructInfer!

    about_dataset
    about_methods